mszegedy/plea/story/ch-8.md

 "Fine," she said.
 "I'll explain to you who ▓▒▓▓▓▓▒ thinks this 'Artemis' is.
 Will you be satisfied if I do that?"

 Pyotr nodded.
 "I will.
 Though, I'm surprised to see this reluctance from you.
-The most difficult thing a rationalist learns is to force themselves to confront difficult ideas directly, instead of shying away from them like everyone else does.
-And you are among our strongest members.
+The most difficult thing a rationalist learns is to force themselves to confront difficult ideas directly, instead of shying away from them like everyone else.
+And you're among our strongest members.
 I _know_ you know how to do this.
-Is the subject of Artemis really so powerful that it can defeat even you?"
+Is Artemis really so powerful that just the idea of her can defeat you?"

+"First of all," snapped Katya, "Stop fucking calling her that.
+I mean, him.
+He's ▓▒▓▓▓▓▒.
+He's a man who's deluded himself into thinking women are the kind of people who'd seriously consider naming themselves after Greek goddesses.
+And that he's one of them."

+"I concede that 'Artemis' is an unlikely name for a woman, but I don't think pagan goddesses really enter into the equation.
+After all, 'Diana' is a perfectly common name," observed Pyotr.
+"Overall, I find 'Artemis' inoffensive, and honestly a little cool."

+Katya fixed an intense glare on Pyotr.
+"Because you're a _man._ It's exactly what a _man_ would come up with if he tried to pretend he knew anything about women."

+"I seriously don't see why it matters so much to you," said Pyotr.
+"Sure, the pronoun stuff is counterintuitive, and there's the issue of bathrooms, but distinguishing between men and women is an _extremely_ low priority issue for the Sump.
+It has basically nothing to do with our mission at all.
+I can see---"

+"Don't _DO_ this to me!" exploded Katya.
+"You---you of all people should see how _warped_ your model of the world has to be to misclassify yourself like this!
+Trans-so-called-women pattern with men in _every_ way.
+They take the jobs men take.
+They have the interests men have.
+They talk like men do!
+'Male' and 'female' are _predictive categories._ Knowing who someone is is the only thing they're good for, so if someone goes and _lies_ about which category they belong to---"

+"Katya," said Pyotr.
+"I get it.
+Really.
+I'm sorry I made light of it.
+You're right, transsexuals are not very good rationalists."

+"They are _the_ reason---"

+"_But,_" interrupted Pyotr, "I came here to learn about ▓▒▓▓▓▓▒.
+And I still don't know _anything_ about her.
+Him, sorry.
+Could you _please_ tell me about him?
+As an individual, not just as a transsexual."

+"Those two are one and the same," replied Katya casually.
+"You can't separate transness out of someone's identity.
+It's like separating the hydrogens out of water.
+If you do, it's just not water anymore."

+Pyotr didn't reply.
+He felt that if Katya kept talking, she might finally naturally meander from here back to the topic he'd asked for.

 <br />